Prof Edwin Muchapondwa

-Edwin Muchapondwa is a Professor of Economics at the University of Cape Town and a Senior Research Fellow of the EfD in South Africa/the Environmental-Economics Policy Research Unit (EPRU).
-He is also a Guest Professor at Luleå University of Technology in Sweden.
-He is a former Director of both the School of Economics and EPRU at the University of Cape Town.
+Edwin Muchapondwa is a Professor of Economics in the School of Economics at the University of Cape Town (UCT).
+He is a guest professor at Luleå University of Technology in Sweden.

 Edwin was the founding director of EPRU at UCT in 2007, and now remains within the center as a Senior Research Fellow.
 He is also the former director of the UCT School of Economics.

 Within the Environment for Development (EfD) Initiative, Edwin serves on the EfD board, is chair of the EfD quality assurance panel, and director of EfD International (EfD’s fundraising non-profit organization in the United States).

 Edwin’s research deals with biodiversity conservation, community-based natural resource management, energy, and climate change.